sbklepper/portfolio/projects/cbit.md

 tech5Name: 'Tailwind'
 ---

-**CBit Trainer** is an online learning platform where the user can...
+**CBit Trainer** is an online learning platform where therapists can create and manage courses on how to implement habit reversal training (HRT) for tic disorders.